crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/security-best-practices.md

 AWS Deadline Cloud (Deadline Cloud) provides a number of security features to consider as you develop and implement your own security policies.
-The following best practices are general guidelines and donât represent a complete security solution.
+The following best practices are general guidelines and don’t represent a complete security solution.
 Because these best practices might not be appropriate or sufficient for your environment, treat them as helpful considerations rather than prescriptions.